English alphabet: Diacritics

 The most common diacritic marks seen in English publications are the acute (é), grave (è), circumflex (â, î, or ô), tilde (ñ), umlaut and diaeresis (ü or ï – the same symbol is used for two different purposes), and cedilla (ç).
 Diacritics used for tonal languages may be replaced with tonal numbers or omitted.

 Loanwords

 Diacritic marks mainly appear in loanwords such as naïve and façade.
 Informal English writing tends to omit diacritics because of their absence from the keyboard, while professional copywriters and typesetters tend to include them.

 As such words become naturalised in English, there is a tendency to drop the diacritics, as has happened with many older borrowings from French, such as hôtel.
-Words that are still perceived as foreign tend to retain them; for example, the only spelling of soupçon found in English dictionaries (the OED and others) uses the diacritic.
+Words that are still perceived as foreign tend to retain them; for example, the only spelling of soupçon found in English dictionaries (the Oxford English Dictionary (OED) and others) uses the diacritic.
 However, diacritics are likely to be retained even in naturalised words where they would otherwise be confused with a common native English word (for example, résumé rather than resume).
-Rarely, they may even be added to a loanword for this reason (as in maté, from Spanish yerba mate but following the pattern of café, from French, to distinguish from mate).